Summary Care Record

-Why do I need a Summary Care Record?Storing information in one place makes it easier for healthcare staff to treat you in an emergency, or when your GP practice is closed.
+Storing information in one place makes it easier for healthcare staff to treat you in an emergency, or when your GP practice is closed.
 This information could make a difference to how a Doctor decides to care for you, for example which medicines they choose to prescribe for you.

-Who can see it?Only healthcare staff involved in your care can see your Summary Care Record.
+Only healthcare staff involved in your care can see your Summary Care Record.

-Do I have to have one?No, it is not compulsory.
+No, it is not compulsory.
 If you choose to opt out of the scheme, then you will need to complete an opt out form; this can be found below or at the surgery in our waiting room.

 For further information visit the NHS Care Records website or HSCIC Website.

 Information submitted through secure forms is used only for the purposes of processing your request.
 We may

 be in touch with you in relation to the information submitted.

 All Information submitted through secure forms is secured with a private key and is accessed over a secure